 2. Additional signs will be used to support awareness of the security camera program.

-3. Information about the security camera program will be included on the Library’s website.
+3. Information about the security camera program will be included on the organization’s website.

 Security Camera Monitors and Records

 - Staff at each location may be authorized to monitor real-time camera feeds as is reasonably necessary to implement this Policy.
-Every reasonable attempt will be made to ensure security camera monitors are not in a position that enables the public and/or unauthorized staff to view them.
+Every reasonable attempt will be made to ensure security camera monitors are not in a position that enables the public to view them.

-- Only the Chief Executive Officer, Director Finance and Facilities or other authorized delegates may review recorded information from the system.
+- Only the Chief Executive Officer, Director Finance and Facilities, Director of Public Service, Cambridge Art Galleries Director, location managers or other authorized delegates may review recorded information from the system.

 - Security camera footage will not be used to monitor employee performance.
 Circumstances, which warrant review, will be limited to security incidents that have been reported or in the investigation of a potential crime or identifying individuals associated or potentially involved with a crime.